Thursday, March 20, 2025

 Result:

-CLICK on the GRAPH for a better view.
+CLICK on a graph for a better view.

 Adjusting the S-Meter for HDSDR